The average American spends over three hours a day on their smartphones (not including calls) and companies are pushing to gain a share of that time.

-It should come as no surprise that practicality, good user experiences, and convenience are the keys to winning public support in 2019.
+It should come as no surprise that practicality, good user experiences, and convenience are the keys to winning public support in the next years.

 Consumers expect their smartphones to do more than take calls and check email.
 They want more connectivity with the world around them, and they want that connection to be as safe as it is convenient.

-To that end, here are the trends driving mobile developers in 2019:
+To that end, here are the trends driving mobile developers lately: